Are you involved in a meaningful change effort in your community?

 Learnings from the entire series will be tied together and participants will discuss how they can put their learnings into their practice, and continue their learning journey.

-If you are an individual that has financial and/or travel barriers to attend please email [email protected] to explain your interest in the program, how the program will support your community change efforts and discuss financing options.
+If you would like to attend, but have financial and/or travel barriers please email [email protected] to express your interest in the program, how the program will support your community change efforts and discuss financing options.